The Connection Between Ancestral Diets and Healthy Skin

 How Oxalates Contribute to Skin Irritation

-Oxalates are sharp, reactive plant compounds found in foods such as spinach, almonds, beetroot, sweet potatoes and many leafy greens.
+Oxalates are sharp, reactive plant compounds found in foods such as spinach, almonds, beetroot, sweet potatoes, and many leafy greens.
 When eaten in excess or when gut health is compromised, oxalates can accumulate in tissues and create irritation.
 Oxalates contribute to skin issues by:

 Creating microscopic crystals in tissues for susceptible individuals

-Triggering inflammatory responses that manifest as rashes, itching or burning sensations
+Triggering inflammatory responses that manifest as rashes, itching, or burning sensations

-Challenging the liver and kidneys which increases the load on the skin
+Challenging the liver and kidneys, which increases the load on the skin

 Seed Oils and Topical Skin Damage

-Most commercial skin care products contain industrial seed oils such as sunflower, safflower, canola, grapeseed or soybean oil.
-These oils are fragile, highly processed and prone to oxidation.
+Most commercial skincare products contain industrial seed oils such as sunflower, safflower, canola, grapeseed, or soybean oil.
+These oils are fragile, highly processed, and prone to oxidation.
 When applied to the face, seed oils can:

 Clog pores due to their unstable fatty acid structure

-Promote bacterial growth Increase oiliness by disrupting the natural lipid barrier
+Increase oiliness by disrupting the natural lipid barrier

 Cause inflammation and redness

 Sebum is designed to be stable and protective.
 Seed oils disrupt this balance and create the perfect environment for acne and irritation.
 By contrast, tallow is nature’s closest match to the structure of human sebum.
-It absorbs cleanly, supports barrier repair and does not clog pores.
+It absorbs cleanly, supports barrier repair, and does not clog pores.

 What This Means for You

-If you struggle with acne, rosacea, rashes, eczema or general irritation, consider a two sided approach:
+If you struggle with acne, rosacea, rashes, eczema, or general irritation, consider a two-sided approach:

 Inside: